 Shenzhou-13 astronauts enter space station core module

+Screen image captured at Beijing Aerospace Control Center in Beijing, capital of China, Oct.
+16, 2021 shows three Chinese astronauts, Zhai Zhigang (C), Wang Yaping (R) and Ye Guangfu, waving after entering the space station core module Tianhe.
+(Xinhua/Tian Dingyu)

 BEIJING, Oct.
-16 (Xinhua) -- The three Chinese astronauts onboard the Shenzhou-13 spaceship entered the country's space station core module Tianhe on Saturday, according to the China Manned Space Agency.
+16 (Xinhua) -- The three Chinese astronauts onboard the Shenzhou-13 spaceship entered the country's space station core module Tianhe on Saturday, according to the China Manned Space Agency (CMSA).

+After Shenzhou-13 successfully completed a fast automated rendezvous and docking with the space station complex, which is composed of the core module Tianhe and the cargo crafts Tianzhou-2 and Tianzhou-3, the Shenzhou-13 crew entered the orbital capsule from the return capsule of the spaceship.

+After a series of preparations, Zhai Zhigang opened the hatch of the Tianhe core module.
+At 9:58 a.m.
+(Beijing Time), Zhai Zhigang, Wang Yaping and Ye Guangfu entered the core module one by one.

 Photos